Machine Learning, Spring 2024

 Exams

-• Midterm Exam, 03/14.
+• Midterm Exam, 03/21, good answers.

-• Final Exam, 05/02.
+• Final Exam Final Project Presentation, 05/02.

 Project

-• Written report and presentation, work alone or in groups.
+• Written report (and presentation), work alone or in groups.

 Participation